ZhnZhn/ZhnZhn.github.io/README.md

 There is three UI theme in the web app ERC: **Dark**, **Light**, and **Sand** can be set on **tab Options, dialog Settings**.
 All user's settings keep in browser's memory only for a current web session.

 More details and requirements about data providers can be found in the [web app ERC](https://zhnzhn.github.io) **pane About** and provider's websites.
+More information about data can be found on a **tab Info of Chart item**.

 ### Attention
 For one item from **Dialog** can be only one **Chart item** in a container.
-If you want to change a date period, please, use **Highcharts zoom option** or close the chart in the container and load data again.
-More information about data can be found a **tab Info, Chart item**.

 ## License
 This project is licensed under [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 Copyright (c) 2016-present, Yevhenii Molodyi.